Streamer Fishing For Salmon: Best Tactics and Best Flies

 Coho Salmon are another aggressive salmon species I love to fish for with streamers.

-My favorite streamer fly colors are red, white, and orange, however at times black can be great.
+My favorite streamer fly colors are red, white, and orange.
+However, at times, black can be excellent.

 Fly Line For Coho Salmon: In shallower water of 6 feet or less, I prefer a floating line with a heavy sink tip.
 I will use a full sinking line when fishing faster deeper rivers.

-Leaders and Tippet For Coho Salmon: A 6 to 9 foot leader salmon leader that is 16 to 20 pounds combined with a 12 to 24 inch 12 to 14-pound tippet.
+Leaders and Tippet For Coho Salmon: A six to 9-foot leader salmon leader that is 16 to 20 pounds combined with a 12 to 24 inch 12 to 14-pound tippet.

 Chum And Pink Salmon Fishing With Streamers

-When streamer fishing for Chum salmon I don’t change my tactics much from the way that I streamer fish for Coho.
+When streamer fishing for Chum salmon, I don’t change my tactics much from how I streamer fish for Coho.

-I will use the same streamer flies and same gear that i use for coho salmon.
+I will use the same streamer flies, gear, and tactics that I use for coho salmon.

-Since pink salmon are smaller, I will use lighter fly rods and reels in 6 to 7 weight with a 9-foot length, tippets around 8 to 10 pounds, and slightly smaller flies in the 3 to 4-inch sizes.
-Other than that I do not change my presentation or tactics.
+Since pink salmon are smaller, I will use lighter fly rods and reels in six to seven-weight with a nine-foot length, tippets around eight to ten pounds, and slightly smaller flies in the 3 to four-inch sizes.
+Other than that, I do not change my presentation or tactics.

 Proper gear helps with casting, hooking, and landing big salmon.
-The right fly line will improve mending as well as making stripping and presentation easier, or less effort.
+The right fly line will improve mending and make stripping and the presentation easier and less effort.

-Often, you can use the same gear when fly fishing for salmon with nymphs or when casting streamers.
+I use the same gear when fly fishing for salmon with nymphs that I do when casting streamers.
 On another page, I discuss all the best methods for fly fishing for salmon.

-- Waders: Good chest waders will help you get into position and help you access the best water.
+• Waders: Good chest waders will help me get into position and help me access the best water.

-- Fly Rod For Salmon: 7 to 10 weight fly rod in medium to fast action in the 9-foot length is best for streamer fishing for salmon.
-For big west coast king salmon go with heavier fly rods.
+• Fly Rod For Salmon: A seven to ten-weight fly rod in medium to fast action in the 9-foot length is best for casting streamers on most rivers.
+For big west coast king salmon, go with heavier fly rods.

-- Leaders: I use Rio Steelhead and Salmon Leader since they are strong enough up to 20 pounds.
+• Leaders: I use Rio Steelhead and Salmon Leader since they are strong enough and go up to 20 pounds.

-- Tippet: A good fluorocarbon tippet is a must for big strong salmon and fishing on rocky rivers.
+• Tippet: A good fluorocarbon tippet is necessary for big, strong salmon and fishing on rocky rivers.

 Aside from these essentials, there is a lot of river fishing gear that I use and recommend.
 Things such as Nippers, Forceps, Fishing packs, and more.